-The negative confirmation job is started if the asynchronous service was terminated abnormally and if redelivery is not activated (see page 111).
+The negative confirmation job is started if the asynchronous service was terminated abnormally and if redelivery is not activated or the maximum number of redeliveries has been reached (see "Redelivery").
 Abnormal termination may be due to a UTM call in the program (PEND ER/FR) or due to a major program error.